These are my notes from the 2011 Marxism conference in Toronto. The series starts here.

 I was especially interested in this talk, as for much of my life I would have considered myself a reformist in the Keynes mode.
 I slowly learned that reform can never work, and now seek to know more about alternatives.
 Hence my exploration of socialism.

-The following are the notes given to me by Octavian, who gave the talk, plus my own editing.
+The following are the notes given to me by the comrade who gave the talk, plus my own editing.

 Keynes vs. Marx: Can capitalism be reformed?